Index

 Compared with benchmark

 In Hull, the rate of under 18 conceptions has decreased significantly since 1998.
-The decrease in Hull has been at a faster rate than the decrease nationally thus reducing the inequalities gap between Hull and England.
-However, despite this, the rate in Hull in 2020 is 119% higher than England with the rate in Hull having increased slightly between 2019 and 2020.
+The decrease in Hull has been at a faster rate than the decrease nationally thus reducing the inequalities gap between Hull and England, although the rates in Hull and England have increased in the last three years, with the larger increases in Hull increasing the inequalities gap.
+After these increases, the rate in Hull in 2022 was 115% higher than England.

 Compared with benchmark